Noah Musingku: Early life and education

-Noah Musingku was born in 1964, in Tonu, a small village in Siwai, South Bougainville.
-In the late 1970s, Musingku went to Buin High School.
-His schoolmates included James Tanis, who later became president of the Autonomous Region of Bougainville, and Timothy Masiu, the member of parliament for South Bougainville.
-Tanis remembers Musingku as a "mysterious kind of student" who was enthralled by rags-to-riches stories and bragged that his father was a Japanese spy during World War II who taught him how to read palms.
-After Tanis and his friends got caught stealing lab equipment to make an "invisibility potion" they drank, Musingku complained that they had messed up his recipe.
-Musingku later attended Kerevat National High School on New Britain.
-After he graduated, he briefly served in the Papua New Guinea Defence Force.
+Musingku was a student at Buin High School in the late 1970s, and his classmates included Timothy Masiu, MP for South Bougainville, and James Tanis, a future president of the Autonomous Region of Bougainville (ABG).
+Tanis remembered Musingku as a "mysterious kind of student", enthralled by stories about "a beggar who became a millionaire".
+Musingku claimed that his father was a Japanese spy during World War II and had taught him how to read palms.
+Tanis recalled that he and his friends had once stolen school lab equipment to make an "invisibility potion", the recipe provided by Musingku.
+When it proved ineffective, Musingku complained that they had made the recipe wrong.
+Unfortunately, Tanis and his friends were later discovered as the culprits behind the theft.
+Later on, Musingku attended Kerevat National High School on New Britain, another island of PNG.
+He served briefly in the Papua New Guinea Defence Force (PNGDF) after graduation.

-Musingku took didiman and architectural courses at Unitech, but he never completed them.
-Tanis recalled that, in 1988, when he saw Musingku again, he was going to classes in full military uniform and ran distance races holding a wooden stick as if it were a rifle.
-He studied political science at the University of Papua New Guinea, where he served as president of the National Union of Students.
+Tanis next saw Musingku in 1988, when the two were studying at the Papua New Guinea University of Technology (Unitech) in Lae.
+Musingku was taking agricultural (didiman) and architectural courses but never completed them.
+According to Tanis, Musingku went to his architecture classes in full military uniform and ran distance races holding a wooden stick as if it were a rifle.
+However, Tanis said that these idiosyncrasies were "not strange to me [...]
+It was just a continuation of his childhood fantasies."
+Musingku studied political science at the University of Papua New Guinea, where he served as president of the National Union of Students in the early 1990s.